tmux is a beast of a tool that I found to be indispensable for my personal

 cp path/to/tmux-sessionizer.sh ~/.local/bin/tmux-sessionizer

-Now let's make a key bind to make this script accessible in both any running
+Now let's make a key bind to make this script accessible in any running tmux

 instance: